Slavery in Georgia (country): Decrease and abolition

 In June 1768, King Solomon I appealed to Catherine II of Russia as the "universal mother of all Orthodox Christian countries" to aid him in defending his kingdom against the Ottoman Empire, liberate his citizens that had been enslaved by the Ottomans and provide his army with weapons.
 In September 1769.
 King Erekle II appealed to Catherine II of Russia for military intervention to help him liberate his citizens who had been enslaved in the Eastern Ottoman Empire.
 King Erekle II opposed the slave trade of the merchants as well as the nobility and also attempted to fight the slave raids in to Georgia.
-In the articles XXII and XXV of the 1774 Treaty of Kuchuk Kainardji between Russia and the Ottoman Empire, the Ottoman Empire was forced to promise to stop demanding tributes of slave children from Georgia, and to allow war captives and enslaved civilians to return to their whom countries without being bought free by an ransom.
+In the articles XXII and XXV of the 1774 Treaty of Kuchuk Kainardji between Russia and the Ottoman Empire, the Ottoman Empire was forced to promise to stop demanding tributes of slave children from Georgia, and to allow war captives and enslaved civilians to return to their whom countries without being bought free by a ransom.
 In the 1783 Treaty of Georgievsk, Eastern Georgia was given protection from Russia instead of Iran, and the tributes of Georgian slave children were stopped.
 When the slave tributes from Georgia stopped, the Ottoman Empire retaliated by a punitive slave raid in to Georgia which took numerous captives for enslavement.

 The Georgian rulers appeal to Russia to stop the slave tributes to the Ottoman Empire came to serve as an excuse for further Russian interference and eventually the Russian conquest of Georgia and Cacuasus.
-The Russian anti-slavery campaign in the Caucasus and Georgia was met with great sympathy in Europe (were abolitionism had now became popular), and attributed partially to the fact that many Russians had also fallen victims to the slave trade in the region.
+The Russian anti-slavery campaign in the Caucasus and Georgia was met with great sympathy in Europe (where abolitionism had now become popular), and attributed partially to the fact that many Russians had also fallen victims to the slave trade in the region.

 After the Russian conquest of Georgia in 1801, the policy of the Russian Empire was to eradicate the slave trade in Georgia.

-The Russian anti slavery campaing was not only for humanitarian reasons but because the Russians wanted to put a stop to the export of human labor force from Georgia and the ongoing reduction of the Georgian population in the now Russian province.
+The Russian anti slavery campaign was not only for humanitarian reasons but because the Russians wanted to put a stop to the export of human labor force from Georgia and the ongoing reduction of the Georgian population in the now Russian province.

 The Russian anti slavery campaign used diplomacy, military force, economic incentives such as redistribution of wealth and enforcement of Russian law to eradicate the Georgian slave trade.
 The policy dictated that slave traders and slave traffickers should be arrested and that the slaves in their possession should be repatriated to their homes: since many of the slaves trafficked were children who were unable to give information where they were from, they were put in orphanages.